kalinchuk/esp32_pulse_meter/README.md

 Create a new ESP32 device in ESPHome and use the following YAML configuration underneath the default configuration that is created in the device YAML file.

 Note that this configuration is using pin GPIO26 to read one water meter and that `pullup` is enabled.
+You can find more information at the [ESPHome documentation](https://esphome.io/components/sensor/pulse_counter.html).

 ```
 sensor: